 Bags of bags

 Like shoes, purses can take up lots of space.
 If you hang them together they can become a big, twisted clump.
 Give them their space.
-Add a series of cubbies, or store in clear boxes so you can see each one and access them easily.
+Add a series of cubbies or store them in clear boxes so you can see each one and access them easily.

 It’s the little things that count